grkovicdorothea/grkovicdorothea/README.md

-- 👋 Hi, I’m Dorothea.
+- Hi, I’m Dorothea.
-- I am an experienced data analyst with a strong passion for learning and problem-solving.
+- I am a researcher at the University of Warsaw and a visiting researcher at the University of Cambridge.
-- I have worked with SQL, Python, R, Power BI, Tableau, and Excel, across research, gaming, and consulting.
+- I have worked with Python, R, Bash, SQL, Power BI, Tableau, and Excel, across research, gaming, and consulting.
-- I thrive in fast-paced environments and am a highly adaptable, fast learner with a strong drive for continuous personal and professional growth.